-Tierney contends that social media is not only a helpful tool in building a child’s future, but that many potential employers will actually expect them to use it.
+Tierney contends social media is not only a helpful tool in building a child’s future, but that many potential employers will actually expect them to use it.
 She cited a 2017 study by CareerBuilder in which over 2,300 hiring managers were polled, and more than half of them said that they would not interview someone they can’t find online.

-That would seem to make sense, particularly if young people are aiming to secure positions at companies that live on the Internet, like Google, Facebook, and Amazon.
+That would seem to make sense, particularly if young people are aiming to secure positions at companies that live on the internet, like Google, Facebook and Amazon.

 It’s surprising, then, that so many tech moguls themselves have admitted to limiting their kids’ participation on social media.
-Steve Jobs famously stated that he and his wife Laurene put a limit on their children’s screen time.
+Steve Jobs famously stated he and his wife Laurene put a limit on their children’s screen time.
 Jobs’ competitor Bill Gates did the same, banning his kids from bringing cell phones to the dinner table.
 And Facebook founder Mark Zuckerberg penned an open letter to his baby girl, August, encouraging her to set aside time for real life.